yetison/AutoSat/README.md

 # AutoSat (Satelite Dish Positioner)
-code updated in 2026 with addional features like calibrate sensors and QMC5883P code adaption
+code updated in 2026 with addional features like calibrate sensors and QMC5883<b>P</b> code adaption the calibration parameter are stored in flash memory of esp8266 and loaded at startup

-many thanks to AK-Homberger for his previous code and electronic circuit which you could find here:
+many thanks to @AK-Homberger for his previous code and electronic circuit which you could find here:
 <br>
 https://github.com/AK-Homberger/Satellite-Dish-Positioner

 C++ (needed for stabil software diseqc puls generation)

-## needed hardware:
+## needed hardware parts

  - esp8266 d1 mini (clones works too)
  - Diseqc rotor